nizwant/cloud_computing_project/README.md

 - record a snippet of a song with possible noise or add it as a file in a web browser
 - show the match and player with a YouTube video of that song
-- user should have the ability to add their songs (not mandatory, I think) - but this we should implement when we have time - maybe add a link from YouTube, and then it will work on this snippet
+- user should have the ability to add their songs (not mandatory, I think) - but this we should implement when we have time - maybe add a link from YouTube, and then it will work on this snippet, I think we will use it too when uploading songs from the data frames, there a are few options, for sure audio we will get from YouTube, but when it comes to metadata, we can use spotify API, then user would need to pass title and artist, this would create a single interface for adding songs, or link to spotify is even easier, but we might not have the data frame with this info so we would have to join ourselves

 From the user's perspective, it seems simple, but in reality, it will be fairly complex.